janpetzold/az305-learning/README.md

 Azure Container Instances are a fast and simple way to run a container on Azure.
 Scenarios for using Azure Container Instance include simple applications, task automation, and build jobs.
 A container group is a collection of containers that get scheduled on the same host machine.
 The containers in a container group share a lifecycle, resources, local network, and storage volumes.

 The Azure Kubernetes Service (AKS) environment is enabled with many features, such as automated updates, self-healing, and easy scaling.
-AKS supports two auto cluster scaling options.
-The horizontal pod autoscaler watches the resource demand of pods and increases pods to meet demand.
-The cluster autoscaler component watches for pods that can't be scheduled because of node constraints.
-It automatically scales cluster nodes to deploy scheduled pods.
+AKS supports two auto cluster scaling options:
+- horizontal pod autoscaler watches the resource demand of pods and increases pods to meet demand based on CPU utilization (pod level)
+- Cluster Autoscaler automatically adjusts the size based on conditions: there are pods that failed to run in the cluster due to insufficient resources or there are nodes in the cluster that have been underutilized for an extended period and their pods can be placed on other existing nodes (node level).

+Virtual Nodes allow AKS cluster to use Azure Container Instances (ACI) as worker nodes, which can be quickly and easily provisioned, enabling faster scaling compared to traditional AKS worker nodes (classic VMs).

 In AKS the Contributor role can change roles and bindings.